 The number of course-work credits that a doctoral student undertakes is decided by the Doctoral Committee (see section 2.2) and depends upon the student's background and intended Ph.D. research area.

-All students must complete a 1-credit course on Research Methodology (see Annexure 1) and a non-credit Foundation Course.
+All students must complete a 1-credit course on Research Methodology and a non-credit course on Mathematical Foundations (see Annexure 1).
 In addition: